ABigDoge/SmallCC/README.md

 **configuration file: config.xml**

-Preprocessing & optimization haven't be finished, so they are skiped.
+Preprocessing & optimization haven't been finished, so they are skipped.

 **source code: src**